williamouyang/okta.github.io/_source/_docs/api/resources/resource-server-beta/required-config-changes-for-auth-server.md

 2. Click **Add Authorization Server**.
 3. Enter a unique name that indicates the purpose of this authorization server.
 4. Enter the **Resource URI**, your base URL for the resources you are storing in the authorization server.
-   For example, if your resource is `mycorp.mydomain.com/api/cats`, the resource URI is `mycorp.mydomain.com/api`.
+   For example, if your resource is `http://mycorp.mydomain.com/api/cats`, the resource URI is `http://mycorp.mydomain.com/api/cats`.
    This value becomes the `audience` in the Access Token.
 5. Select **Save**.

+Repeat for as many authorization servers as you need to create.

 ### Step Two: Copy Your Configuration